collapseeee/PythonBaseNumberEncoder/README.md

 ﻿# PythonBaseNumberEncoder
 By Collapseeee.
-24 September 2024.
+29 September 2024.
-Undone, Logic error on number input that between 0 to 1.
-Will be fixed later.

 ## What does the program do?
 To translate or encode the input float number to the base number that the user wanted to.